[Beta]{class="badge informative"}

 • Explore activities - List, inspect, and analyze A/B and XT activities.

-• Explore audiences and offers - List and inspect audiences, HTML offers, and JSON offers.
+• Explore and manage audiences and offers - List, inspect, create, and update audiences, HTML offers, and JSON offers.

 • Audit implementation - Review at.js settings, response tokens, and per-entity revision history.

-The Adobe Target MCP server exposes 23 read-only tools across 10 categories — from activity inspection and reporting to audience exploration and QA previews.
+The Adobe Target MCP server exposes 41 tools across 10 categories — from activity creation and reporting to audience management and QA previews.
 For the complete parameter reference, see MCP server tools reference.

 To explore what you can do with the Adobe Target MCP server — including step-by-step prompt walkthroughs — see Use cases and walkthroughs.